ethereum/web3.py/docs/providers.rst

 The most common ways to connect to your node are:

 1. IPC (uses local filesystem: fastest and most secure)
-2. Websockets (works remotely, faster than HTTP)
+2. WebSocket (works remotely, faster than HTTP)
 3. HTTP (more nodes support it)

 If you're not sure how to decide, choose this way:

 - If you have the option of running web3.py on the same machine as the node, choose IPC.
-- If you must connect to a node on a different computer, use Websockets.
+- If you must connect to a node on a different computer, use WebSocket.
-- If your node does not support Websockets, use HTTP.
+- If your node does not support WebSocket, use HTTP.

 Most nodes have a way of "turning off" connection options.
 We recommend turning off all connection options that you are not using.